cgveradi/Will_Byers/README.md

 ### Validation Strategy: 5-Fold Cross-Validation

 To ensure the model works on unseen data, we implemented **Stratified K-Fold Cross-Validation**.
+This process:
-This process:Maintained Class Ratios: Ensured each test "fold" had a fair representation of all wine qualities.
-Confirmed Stability: Achieved a consistent performance margin ($+/- 5\%$), proving the system is robust enough for real-world manufacturing environments.
+**Maintained Class Ratios:** Ensured each test "fold" had a fair representation of all wine qualities.
+**Confirmed Stability:** Achieved a consistent performance margin ($+/- 5\%$), proving the system is robust enough for real-world manufacturing environments.

 ---